 As well as your water bottle and puncture repair kit I'd always recommend that you take a map.
 Sign posts have a habit of petering out in rural areas.
-Having said that some enterprising cycling holiday companies now offer bikes with GPS systems or you may have one on your phone.
+Having said that some cycling holiday companies now offer bikes with GPS systems or you may have one on your phone.

 Portugal is a sunny country even in winter.
 So you'll need a good pair of sunglasses preferably designed specifically for cycling.
 Not sure what to buy?
 Why not check out the recommendations on this useful cycling website